umbraco/UmbracoDocs/12/umbraco-vendr/core/getting-started/introduction.md

 ---
-description: Getting Started with Vendr.
+description: Getting Started with Umbraco Commerce.
 ---

 # Introduction

-In this section, you will find information about the key steps necessary to get you started with Vendr.
+In this section, you will find information about the key steps necessary to get you started with Umbraco Commerce.

-It is assumed that you have an Umbraco 12+ website configured, ready to install Vendr into.
+It is assumed that you have an Umbraco 12+ website configured, ready to install Umbraco Commerce into.

 {% hint style="info" %}
 Find detailed instructions on how to install the latest version of Umbraco in the [Umbraco CMS documentation](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/install).